 Assets URLs

 When you upload documents, make sure that its URL cannot be guessed.
 The platform automatically takes care of this by adding a long unique alphanumeric string (UUID) to the URL of any asset uploaded to the Asset Manager.
-As soon as you upload anything to the Asset Manager within a published article or Newsroom, it will be visible in the Media Library, unless you have disabled this option in your settings (see below).
+Once you upload anything to the Asset Manager within a published article or Newsroom, it becomes visible in the Media Library, unless you've disabled this option in your settings (see below).

 Exclude from the Media Library